Frequently Asked Questions

 Do I need a counsellor of the same background, gender, or sexual orientation as me?

 I hold a strong commitment to working with diversity.
-Through extensive training, I have developed a keen awareness of how the cultures and groups I represent can influence the counselling relationship.
+Through in-depth training, I have developed a keen awareness of how the cultures and groups I represent can influence the counselling relationship.
 Along with maintaining a non-judgemental attitude, this has enabled me to engage successfully with clients from a diverse range of backgrounds.
 If you have any concerns around such issues, then please feel free to discuss these with me.

 What if I have suicidal feelings?